By Kate lead writer, and Lindsey, contributing writer

 I find that I have days like these every few months, perhaps a bit more often in the winter, when illnesses are circulating.
 It’s very rare that I have days where I’m actually sick and need to stop my normal activities and just deal with it.
 I am able to be exposed to illnesses frequently and not get knock-down-drag-out sick because I try to approach exposures and minor illnesses in this way.

 Your body has a number of different detox pathways.
 They include:

 - Other (pus from infections and such that happen only rarely)

 These detox pathways help to clear the junk out of your body.
 Stopping them is a bad idea, because it stops your body from being able to release the junk!
 Allow them, support them, even increase them temporarily to get over the problems faster.
 You may even choose to cause them in some cases!

 I cannot tell anyone else what the “right” answer is.
-Everyone’s body chemistry is different and they will have different ways to supporting their bodies.
+Everyone’s body chemistry is different and they will have different ways of supporting their bodies.
 This is not medical advice.
 This is what I’ve figured out works well for me and my family.